primasio/primas-api-doc/README.md

 * Rigel A: [https://rigel-a.primas.network](https://rigel-a.primas.network)

+### Getting Started

+[This document](./getting-started.md) will walk you through the general process of connecting a traditional content application to Primas.
+Be sure to check the [basic concepts](./dtcp.md) about Primas and DTCP before you start.

 ### RESTful API and Transfer Encoding

 APIs are served using standard RESTful methods with HTTPS.
 For posting, both JSON and Form-Data are